carlosrod723/CNN-MultiClass-Image-Classification/README.md

-# CNN Multi-Class Image Classification
+# Computer Vision CNN Multi-Class Image Classification

 ## Overview
 This repository builds a **Convolutional Neural Network (CNN)** using TensorFlow/Keras to perform multi-class image classification.
 The model classifies images into three categories: `driving_license`, `social_security`, and `others`.
 It utilizes a combination of convolutional layers, batch normalization, max pooling, and dropout to achieve high performance in classifying these images.